Speech Recognition on TV Series with Video-guided Post-ASR Correction: Methodology

 \subsubsection{Video-based Contextual Information Extraction}

-Considering that the videos usually contain rich contextual information (e.g., scenes, actions, and characters in movies), we propose to extract visual information as additional information to correct the errors in the generated transcript.
-Since the VLMM \cite{DBLP:journals/corr/abs-2406-07476, DBLP:conf/acl/0001RKK24, DBLP:conf/emnlp/LinYZCNJ024} have demonstrated impressive performance in tasks such as video understanding, caption generation, and video-based question answering by integrating visual and textual data, we resort to the VLMM to capture the rich semantic context from the video.

-Specifically, we extract the fine-grained information from the video with a Question-Answering (QA) format.
+{Given VLMMs' impressive performance in video understanding, we resort to VLMM to capture the rich semantic context (e.g., scenes, actions, and characters) in video.} Specifically, we extract the fine-grained information from the video with a Question-Answering (QA) format.
 We devised two questions to fully mine the information from the video: 1) TV Show Recognition and 2) Fine-grained Video Description.
-The potential reason we devise these two questions is: 1) TV show name can be utilized to retrieve knowledge related to the TV show, correcting the related error in the generated transcript, such as character name error; 2) ASR models sometimes generate errors which are unrelated to the video content or topic, and fine-grained video description could be used to correct these error information.
+The potential reason we devised these two questions is: 1) the TV show name can be utilized to retrieve knowledge related to the TV show, such as character names, and the QA-based information extraction method could mine this kind of information from videos; 2) ASR models sometimes generate errors that are unrelated to the video content or topic, and fine-grained video description could be used to correct such errors.

 We devise two prompts for the two kinds of questions, which can be used to prompt VLMM for rich context information.
 In particular, we feed the video $V$ and prompts to VLMM and get the corresponding response as follows,